-Individuals in the denominator are aggregated into the following three control categories based on their last A1C result in the measurement period:
+Individuals in the denominator are aggregated into the following three control categories9 based on their latest (most recent) A1C result in the measurement period:

 - Well Controlled: Individuals with an A1C result of less than 7% (A1C<7%). - Moderately Controlled: Individuals with an A1C result between 7% and less than 9% (7%≤A1C<9%). - Not Controlled: Individuals with an A1C result of 9% or higher (A1C≥9%).